 ASPIRE Program accepting applications

-BOTTINEAU - Dakota College at Bottineau’s ASPIRE program is currently taking applications for the spring 2022 semester.
+BOTTINEAU - Dakota College at Bottineau's ASPIRE program is currently taking applications for the fall 2022 semester.
 ASPIRE (Action and Support to Promote Inclusive Readiness Experiences) program at Dakota College at Bottineau is a partnership with North Dakota Center for Persons with Disabilities (NDCPD).
 This project is funded in part by the U.S. Department of Education Office of Postsecondary Education TPSID grant to NDCPD.
-It is a three-year post-secondary education program for students ages 18-21 which offers an inclusive and supportive environment for students with intellectual disabilities.
+It is a three-year post-secondary education program for students ages 18-26 which offers an inclusive and supportive environment for students with intellectual disabilities (ID).

-Beth MacDonald, ASPIRE Project coordinator shares, “I have seen first-hand what a program like the ASPIRE program provides students with intellectual disabilities.
-The opportunity for growth in academics, employment, and independent living and social skills grows with each semester completed and I am proud to be a part of this!”
+Penny Belgarde, ASPIRE Project Director who has worked closely with Minot State University's similar program, ASTEP, shares "This program is unique in that it is offered on a smaller campus like DCB, offers support from not just ASPIRE staff, but the entire DCB faculty, staff, and student support.
+DCB is excited to have this opportunity to provide to students with ID."
 Students interested in the ASPIRE program start by using the eligibility process.
-The process may be initiated by the student, parent/guardian, teacher or other professional (VR, DD).
+The process may be initiated by the student, parent/guardian, teacher, or other professional (VR, DD).
 More details may be found on the Dakota College at Bottineau website www.dakotacollege.edu/ASPIRE or by emailing ASPIRE@dakotacollege.edu.
-If you would like to speak with a representative, contact Beth MacDonald, Project Coordinator – 701-228-5426 or Penny Belgarde, Project Director – 858-4339.
+If you would like to speak with a representative, contact Beth MacDonald, Project Coordinator - 701-228-5426, or Penny Belgarde, Project Director - 858-4339.

 Penny Belgarde is the ASPIRE Project Director at Bottineau College.